 Manages additional fees, such as administrative fees, admission/application fees, Any additional fees to the main tuition fees that need to be enrolled and charged separately.

-• Supports multiple pricing models, including per-credit and per-course billing.
+- Supports multiple pricing models, including per-credit and per-course billing.

 Extracurricular Activities

-Manages student participation in clubs, sports, and extracurricular programs (e.g. afternoon activities like lunch, football, and extracurricular activities like seminars).
+Manages _Student_ participation in clubs, sports, and extracurricular programs (e.g. afternoon activities like lunch, football, and extracurricular activities like seminars).

-• Tracks attendance, performance, and engagement in non-academic activities.
+- Tracks attendance, performance, and engagement in non-academic activities.

 Transportation Management

-Organizes and tracks student transportation services, including bus routes and schedules.
-Allows for route optimization and student safety.
+Organizes and tracks _Student_ transportation services, including bus routes and schedules.
+Allows for route optimization and _Student_ safety.

 Library Management

 Oversees library resources, lending services, digital book repositories, and inventory tracking.
-Integrates with student accounts for seamless borrowing and returning of books.
+Integrates with _Student_ accounts for seamless borrowing and returning of books.

 Accommodation Services

-Facilitates student housing management, including room assignments and maintenance requests.
+Facilitates _Student_ housing management, including room assignments and maintenance requests.

-• Supports residency applications, payment tracking, and housing policies.
+- Supports residency applications, payment tracking, and housing policies.

 Online Enrollment Services

 Enables digital services self-registration with automated approval processes.
-Configures enrollment rules based on prerequisites, credits, and student status and can lead to direct payment of the service.
+Configures enrollment rules based on prerequisites, credits, and _Student_ status and can lead to direct payment of the service.

 Reporting & Analytics

 Provides insights into academic performance, financial transactions, and enrollment trends.
-Generates detailed reports to enhance decision-making and track student progress.
+Generates detailed reports to enhance decision-making and track _Student_ progress.

 User Role Management & Security

-Classter also enforces institution-level data segmentation, ensuring staff access only the student records relevant to their roles.
+Classter also enforces institution-level data segmentation, ensuring staff access only the _Student_ records relevant to their roles.
 Administrators can set permissions for financial, academic, and personal data, maintaining strict access control.

-The flexible role-based system assigns specific access levels to students, teachers, staff, and parents, reducing security risks.
+The flexible role-based system assigns specific access levels to _Students_, _Teachers_, staff, and parents, reducing security risks.
 Secure authentication, access logs, and compliance measures further protect sensitive information and prevent unauthorized access.

 User Experience & Interface